mkvlrn/newts/readme.md

-# @mkvlrn/ts-new
+# @mkvlrn/newts

-This is a _very_ _VERY_ **VERY** opinionated CLI tool for the setup of a TypeScript project in pure Node.js, NestJS, Vite (for a React SPA), and Next.js, with a focus on code quality and consistency.
+This is a _very_ _VERY_ **VERY** opinionated CLI tool and set of templatesfor the setup of a TypeScript project in pure Node.js, NestJS, Vite (for a React SPA), and Next.js, with a focus on code quality and consistency.

 It attempts to provide a minimalistic setup with modern tools and practices without bloat - but bloat means different things to different people, so your mileage may vary.